-Find out how the new EU Digital Covid Certificate will allow you to travel safely and easily in Europe during the pandemic.
+Find out how the new EU Digital Covid Certificate allows you to travel safely and easily in Europe during the pandemic.

 How does the EU Digital Covid Certificate work?

-The certificate will make it easier for you to travel safely through the EU by showing that you have been vaccinated, had a negative test result or recovered from Covid-19 in the last six months.
+The certificate makes it easier for you to travel safely through the EU by showing that you have been vaccinated, had a negative test result or recovered from Covid-19 in the last six months.

-This information will take the form of a QR code, which can be electronic (on your smartphone or tablet, for instance) or printed and scanned when travelling.
+This information takes the form of a QR code, which can be electronic (on your smartphone or tablet, for instance) or printed and scanned when travelling.

-The system will be in place for 12 months and cover all 27 EU countries as well as Iceland and Lichtenstein.
-Norway and Switzerland are currently in a test phase.
+The system came into effect on 1 July, will be in place for 12 months and covers all 27 EU countries as well as some non-EU countries.

 Can I use it to travel?

 No, you will still need your passport or another form of identification.

 You don’t have to have the certificate to travel - national requirements then remain in place - but having it should make travelling easier.
 For example, it could mean you don't have to quarantine.

 However, if exceptional circumstances arise in an EU country, such as the sudden appearance and spread of a new variant, new restrictions may have to be put in place.